hantsy/spring-reactive-sample/docs/data-neo4j-rx.md

 Spring Data Neo4j Rx also supports the annotations from Spring Data Commons project.
 For example, you can use `Id` and `Persistent` from Spring Data Commons instead of the `Id` and  `Node` annotations from the new Spring Data  Neo4j RX.

-Spring Data Neo4j Rx supports data auditing as well, so you can use `@CreatedDate`, `@CreatedBy`, `@LastModifiedDate`, `@LastModifiedBy` as usually, just add `@EnableNeo4jAuditing` on the application class to enable it.
-Unfortunately, there is no `AuditorAware` reactive varient available  in SDN RX, thus it can not fill `CreatedBy` and `lastModifiedBy` automaticially.
+Spring Data Neo4j Rx supports data auditing as well, so you can use `@CreatedDate`, `@CreatedBy`, `@LastModifiedDate`, `@LastModifiedBy` as usual, just add `@EnableNeo4jAuditing` on the application class to enable it.
+Unfortunately, there is no `AuditorAware` reactive variant available  in SDN RX, thus it can not fill `CreatedBy` and `lastModifiedBy` automatically.

 Create a `Repository` class for `Post`.